Turtuk in Ladakh – How to Reach, Sightseeing & Tips

 Day 4: Turtuk to Panamik or Pangong Tso

-After spending some time in Turtuk, drive all the way back to Khalsar via Hunder and Diskit.
-You can either travel to Panamik on this day and spend more time in Nubra Valley, or you can go straight to Pangong Tso via Shyok road.
+After spending a day in Turtuk, drive all the way back to Khalsar via Hunder and Diskit.
+You can either travel to Panamik on this day and spend more time in Nubra Valley, or you can go straight to Pangong Tso via Shyok Road.

 Temperature in Turtuk